The Co-parenting pathway

 who is the co-parenting pathway for?

-You and your co-parent are struggling to communicate
+You and your co-parent are struggling to communicate or have reached an impasse

-Your situation is high conflict or complex
+Your situation is complex, high conflict or involves difficult dynamics

 How it works